The gods took notice of your hard work and dedication.

 The Benefits of Overeating

-Now, the frequency of high calorie days is highly individual.
+Now, the frequency of high-calorie days is not set in stone and highly individual.
 Your body might require a calorie spike every 10-14 days.
 For me personally, I have 1-2 days per week where I consume up to 2x maintenance calories.
 This allows me to stay in peak physical condition without hitting plateaus or tanking my hormones.

 Don’t get it twisted, though.
-I’m not giving you a free pass to cheat on your diet every sunday.
-Occasional high calorie refeeds, on the other hand, will serve to support and strengthen your metabolism.
+I’m not giving you a free pass to cheat on your diet every Sunday.
+Occasional high-calorie refeeds, however, will serve to support and strengthen your metabolism.
 And a strong, “wasteful” metabolism is the key to optimal body composition.

-Instead of counting the hours to your next high calorie/ cheat day, listen to your body’s hunger cues.
+Instead of counting the hours to your next high-calorie “cheat” day, listen to your body’s hunger cues.
 Eat more after weeks of intense physical training or combine them with social events (family dinners, holidays etc.).
 Don’t plan for and don’t track on these special occasions.
 Live.
 Have fun.
-And get back into the game the day after.
+And get back in the game the day after.

 Congratulations!
 You now have the blueprint for staying lean for life.
 Don’t take this information and ride into the sunset with it.
 Apply it.
 Starting right now.